YuvalHelman/Sudoku/README.md

 # Sudoku-Console-Game
 Final Project - Software Project

-A basic sudoku game implemented in C for a university project.
+A basic interactive Sudoku game  implemented in C for a university project. based on an ILP solver component. (http://www.gurobi.com/)